01SIRIUS10/01SIRIUS10/README.md

 ## ⚡ whoami
 ▸ Web Application Penetration Tester — in progress

 ▸ Future: AI Red Teaming

-▸ Currently: Networking → Linux → Python → PortSwigger
+▸ Currently: Mastering Python for Security (Networking & Linux completed ✅)

 ▸ Every commit here is a real step, not a tutorial screenshot

 ---